Search for cities, countries, lakes and rivers

 The water temperature in Byron Bay today is lower than both a week ago and a month ago.
 Today's sea temperature is generally in line with historical values for this day.

-According to our forecast, the sea temperature in Byron Bay will drop slightly in the coming days and reach 26.8°C.
+According to our forecast, the sea temperature in Byron Bay will remain nearly unchanged in the coming days, its value will be 25.1°C.

 Actual nearshore water temperatures may fluctuate by several degrees from the reported values, especially following heavy rainfall or extended periods of strong winds.
 Certain wind patterns can cause colder, deeper waters to rise and replace the sun-warmed surface water, leading to noticeable variations.